Identifying Different Types of Asbestos in California Wildfire Debris

 Step 2.
 Hire licensed asbestos abatement services

-Companies like Environmental 911 specialize in asbestos removal and wildfire debris cleanup.
+Companies like Environmental 911 specialize in asbestos clean up and wildfire debris cleanup.
 Here’s what professional services offer:

-• Safety experts trained to contain and remove asbestos following strict state and federal guidelines.
+• Safety experts are trained to contain and remove asbestos following strict state and federal guidelines.

 • Use of specialized equipment and protective gear to prevent exposure.